There is a lot to consider when deciding which piece of cleaning equipment to purchase.

 Battery-powered cleaning equipment is often well designed, lightweight and can improve productivity.
 This allows the user to use the equipment comfortably, safely, and efficiently.

-Although battery-powered cleaning equipment is safer and easier to maneuver, the price is higher compared to machines with cords.
-The price has come down substantially from when they were first introduced and will continue to come down, but the price can still be a deterrent to a lot of customers.
+Although battery-powered cleaning equipment is safer and often easier to use, the price is higher compared to machines with cords.
+The price has come down considerably from when they were first introduced, but the price can still be a obstacle to a lot of customers.